aokhader/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+- We can add a search bar to search for a certain game, and we could add tags for the games to filter the games by genre.

 ## Video Walkthrough